CSCfi/csc-user-guide/docs/cloud/rahti/storage/objectstorage.md

   storageClassName: standard-rwo
 ```

+Save the file and use this command to deploy it: `oc apply -f {name_of_yaml_file}`
 The deployment is using a `PersistentVolumeClaim` for our example.

 Now we have our running `nginx` pod, we want want to copy the content of the PVC to Allas.
 We will use a new deployment with a `rclone` Docker image.

+## First example: using another pod

 Create a `rclone.conf` with your `access_key_id` and `secret_access_key`.